SatyaveerSuryaNayak/PostCast_HOME_TASK/README.md

 ### Enhancement: Elasticsearch Integration

-If you're dealing with large datasets in production, **Elasticsearch** would be a big improvement:
+If we want to deal with large datasets in production, **Elasticsearch** would be a big improvement:

 #### Why Elasticsearch?